-My favourite donut at Brammibal’s, the vegan donut chain, one of my favourite all-vegan places here in Berlin, was the coconut maple bacon one.
+My favorite donut at Brammibal’s, a vegan donut chain, one of my favourite all-vegan places here in Berlin, was the coconut maple bacon one.
 They discontinued it, and while they have so many yummy vegan donuts to choose from, I kinda missed it little.
 So I wanted to make my own and decided for coconut maple bacon muffins instead.

 I came across a really nice and easy coconut bacon recipe that fits well into the workflow of my recipe on one of my favourite blogs, Jessica in the kitchen.
 If you don’t know Jessica yet, you want to have a look at her broad range of easy and tasty vegan recipes.
 Everything I tried turned out great.
 The coconut curry recipe I already know by heart.

 But first, you have to try my coconut maple bacon muffins of course!
 Let their delicious taste surprise you!

 What do you need for the coconut maple bacon muffins?

 I like to use spelt flour 630 for baking, but you can also replace it with all-purpose flour 450 or 505.